novacloudcz/graphql-orm/README.md

 # Schema preview in Voyager

-[GraphQL Voyager](https://apis.guru/graphql-voyager/) tool is very nice tool for previewing your GraphQL Schema, you can run it locally by:
+[GraphQL Voyager](https://apis.guru/graphql-voyager/) is very nice tool for previewing your GraphQL Schema, you can run it locally by:

 ```
 make voyager